KhryptorGraphics/NOMP-m7m/README.md

 nvm use 0.10
 ```

 Proceed with normal pool setup which is just like any other `NOMP`.
-See the `config.json.example` and `pool_config/magicoin.json.example` files to get started.
+See the `config.json.example` and `pool_config/magicoin.json.example` files to get started, then do an `npm install`.

 After all is set up, edit `website/pages/home.html` to suit your needs.
 The `Getting Started` page has been removed in favour of an on-point start page.